tolkit/telomeric-identifier/README.md

 ### Find

 `tidk find` will take an input clade, and match the known telomeric repeat for that clade (or repeats plural) and search the genome.
 Uses the <a href="http://telomerase.asu.edu/sequences_telomere.html">telomeric repeat database</a>.
-As more telomeric repeats are found and added, perhaps there is a more elegant way to parse the command line input.
+As more telomeric repeats are found and added, the dictionary of sequences used will increase (perhaps there is a more elegant way to parse the command line input?).

 ```
 tidk-find